 III.
 Job situation: Work pressure and perceived job insecurity are high.

 Both, work pressure and the insecure financial situation, burdens Austrian science journalists.
 Considering their high workload and longer than average experience in the job, many science journalists are underpaid.
+This is why documenting mistreatment by a superior is a crucial step for those facing unfair treatment.
 While the average level of job insecurity is relatively high, 1 in 4 is (highly) anxious on that topic.

 IV.
 Employment circumstances: Science journalism in Austria is severely marked by precarious employment circumstances.